 - Combine the flour, salt, baking soda and water in a bowl.
 Mix well, using a whip, until the texture is smooth.
 Let stand in the refrigerator about 1-2 h to obtain a lighter texture.

 - Grease a non-stick frying pan, then put it over medium heat.
 Pour about ¼ to ⅓ cup of the batter onto the center of the pan.
 Spread it rapidly, either by whirling the pan or using a spatula.
 After about 2 min, when the pancake turns golden-brown, flip it and cook about 1 more minute.
 Keep the cooked pancakes in the oven while preparing the rest.

 - Repeat the operation with the remaing batter.

 - Meanwhile, heat the margarine in another pan over medium-low heat and cook the eggs.
-Place one egg on top of each pancake then serve with a glass of soy beverage and clementines, or other seasonal fruit.
+Place one egg on top of each pancake then serve with a glass of milk and clementines, or other seasonal fruit.